-The word Probus is an abbreviation of the words PROfressionl and BUSiness, however membership is not restricted to these two groups.
-It also embraces former executives of Government and other organisations, in fact anyone who held a position of responsibility during their professional life.
+The word Probus is an abbreviation of the words PROfressionl and BUSiness, however, membership is not restricted to these two groups.
+It also embraces former executives of Government and other organisations, in fact, anyone who held a position of responsibility during their professional life.

 Probus clubs provide an opportunity for retired professionals to attend regular meetings with like-minded people who appreciate similar interests and social standing.
 Probus is an organisation for active retirees who enjoy the camaraderie that belonging to this organisation brings.

 The concept of Probus was born in the UK and has grown to be a huge success worldwide.
-One Australian gentlemen said to Ralph Harper in the late seventies “Probus is the best export the UK has ever had”.
+One Australian gentleman said to Ralph Harper in the late seventies “Probus is the best export the UK has ever had”.

 The Story of The Probus 'P'

 Right from the outset and the original concept for a lapel badge, it became obvious that the“simpler the better” rule would apply.
-To be small, attractive, dignified and instantly recognisable (as the Rotary Badge is, with castellated ‘cog wheel’ surround), including some Rotary-esque references, reflecting that it was a Rotarian who conceived the whole idea of “Probus”.
+To be small, attractive, dignified, and instantly recognisable (as the Rotary Badge is, with castellated ‘cog wheel’ surround), including some Rotary-esque references, reflecting that it was a Rotarian who conceived the whole idea of “Probus”.

 It was decided early on that the logo had to be based around a ‘P’ in a circle.
 ‘P’ for “Probus”, encompassed by a circle, representing the circle of friends and companions gathered together as a club.
 The ‘P’ had to be original (as was

-Probus) and to fit inside the circle, to be rounded, pleasing, proud and outstanding.
+Probus) and to fit inside the circle, to be rounded, pleasing, proud, and outstanding.